 This parameter shows the cloud cover between 0% and 100%.
-The parameter is divided into the Low, the Medium and the High clouds.
-These correspond to specific altitude ranges, which can be taken from the figure.
+The parameter is divided into low, medium-high and high clouds.
+These each correspond to certain height ranges, which can be taken from the figure.
 Cloud forecasts are used to plan weather for astrophotography, cloud-free sunrises or alpenglow.

-When a time is selected, the color overlay loads.
-Loading is indicated by a small loading icon at the bottom right of the map.
-If there are no clouds in a region, then the map remains empty.
-The denser the white color overlay is at a location, the denser the sky at that location is covered with clouds.
+If a time is selected, the colour overlay loads.
+Loading is indicated by a small loading symbol at the bottom right of the map.
+If there are no clouds in a region, the map remains empty.
+The denser the white colour overlay is at a location, the denser the sky is covered with clouds at that location.

-The scale can be used to translate the color overlay into a numerical value and thus determine how high the degree of cloud cover is at a location.
+With the help of the scale, the colour overlay can be translated into a numerical value and thus determine how high the degree of cloud cover is at a location.

-In order to be able to see the cloud forecast well, it is useful to use the “Satellite” background map.
+In order to be able to see the cloud forecast clearly, it is advisable to use the background map “Satellite”.
 The background map can be changed on the corresponding symbol.
 In addition to the weather for astrophotography, a suitable location in a clearing can also be found on the “Satellite” background map.

 It does not mean that the sky is covered with a single layer of clouds, 50% of which are transparent.
-In the example photo you can see a coverage of about 50% can be seen.
-There are equal amounts of blue and cloudy parts of the sky in equal measure.
+In the example photo shown, a coverage of about 50% can be seen.
+There are equal amounts of blue and cloudy parts of the sky.

 Therefore, there will be deviations of a few kilometres.
-This deviation is not noticeable for large cloud fronts, but it is for local cloud fields it is.
+This deviation is not noticeable for large cloud fronts, but it is for local cloud fields.
 Therefore, the forecast for large cloud fronts is always somewhat more accurate.